boradori/census_toy_api_test/README.md

 ```

 You can also apply 'top' values when running the entire test suite.
+Default values of 0 will be used if you do not specify them.
 ```commandline
 pytest --top_gender=2 --top_country=4 --top_pw_complex=3 --html=reports.html
 ```